 Guidelines Regarding Funding Decisions

-The NIGMS mission includes the support of basic research and research training of the highest quality in the areas of cell biology and biophysics; genetics and developmental biology; biomedical technology, bioinformatics and computational biology; pharmacology, physiology, biochemistry and biorelated chemistry; selected aspects of behavioral sciences; and specific cross-cutting clinical areas that affect multiple organ systems.
+The NIGMS mission includes the support of basic research and research training of the highest quality in the areas of cell biology and biophysics; genetics and developmental biology; biomedical technology, bioinformatics and computational biology; pharmacology, physiology, biochemistry and biorelated chemistry; and specific cross-cutting clinical areas that affect multiple organ systems.
 NIGMS strives to accelerate the pace of discovery in these scientific areas, achievable only by a highly trained biomedical workforce that is representative of the U.S. population.

 In addition, the Institute promotes the broadest possible diversity of ideas and approaches to these scientific areas, and encourages the ideas and talents of established investigators and of new/early career stage investigators who will provide the next generation of research accomplishments.

-In order to achieve these goals, research grant applications recommended for approval by the NAGMS Council are considered for funding using the following considerations:
+In order to achieve these goals, research grant applications recommended for approval by the National Advisory General Medical Sciences (NAGMS) Council are considered for funding using the following criteria:

 - Scientific and technical merit of the research, as determined by peer review.